TULiberalArts/Religion/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
+keywords: 'careers in religious studies, apply, transfer, visit'
 description: >-
   Religion majors develop an in-demand skill set.
 With a degree in religion from Temple University, the world is at your fingertips.
-keywords: 'careers in religious studies, apply, transfer, visit'
-layout: page
-published: true
+# custom variables

 ---
 ## What Can I do with a Degree in Religion?
 Religion students graduate from Temple well-positioned to enter many professional disciplines, including business, journalism, law, medicine, philanthropy and politics.
 Both graduate schools and prospective employers recognize that by studying religion, students engage with a wide variety of ideas, forms of communication and systems of social organization that are extremely useful in developing important professional skills.

 Graduates in religion have job titles that include